11ta/11ta-template/README.md

 # 11TA - 11ty, TailwindCSS, & Alpine.js Template

+> **Update v2.1, 221018 - It's working again!**
+> Greatly simplified.
+Updated all pkgs and removed those no longer necessary.
+All original functionality remains.
+> I'll be using this template for several personal sites and so will try to keep it updated with any changes and added functionality I create for those sites.

+---

 > **UPDATE v2.0.0 - Breaking Changes**
 > In order to provide scalability and cleaner frontmatter controls in current Posts _(and upcoming Products)_ collections, the Frontmatter keys were updated which required updates to `/src/_includes/components/*.njk`, `tailwind.config.js`, and other templates.
 > I apologize for the inconvenience.

+---

 I set out to build a starter project template for 11ty that has TailwindCSS and Alpine.js baked in.